GluuFederation/gluu-passport/README.md

 ```
 Here is an example of the facebook strategy configured.
 For facebook the required parameters are clientID, clientSecret and callbackURL.
 You can search for more configurations depending on the requirements and configure accordingly.

-The function setCredentials is used to configure the strategy of the crendentials of this strategy are been received.
+The function setCredentials is used to configure the strategy of the credentials of this strategy are been received.
 The parameter credentials holds the values that are stored in the oxTrust

 The parameter callbackURL should point to the callback route that we will configure in step 4.
 As we are configuring facebook strategy, the callbackURL can be set to ```"/passport/auth/facebook/callback"``` according the the convention of the app.
 You can customise the callbackURL but it is recommended not to change the convention.